raberik98/CC_WEB_SI4-SI5_Exercise_03/README.md

         },
     ]

-3, Let create a registration form so that companies can register themselves, uppon registration they will receive the "Newcommer" rank and they should also receive a free sample of the cheapest beer available for free (add it to the orders but leave the balance at 0)

-4, Let's make develope a feature where the company can place orders for beer.
-When a company places an order but it already ordered from the same beer let's modify the "amount" property in the already existing beers and update the balance accordingly

-5, On the backend let's make a middleware which will check potential rank ups after every purchase, rank ups can be based on the company balance.
-If the company ordered more than 100000 HUF worth of beer than it will reach "Trusted Company" rank and after 1000000 HUF it will reach "Trusted Regular" rank which is the highest and should be awarded with 10 from each beer type for free.
+    {
+        name: "Company_1",
+    }

+3, Let's develop a feature where we can add even more beers into our database, on the frontend side you can use react-router-dom or as an alternative you can also use conditional rendering,
+    let's inform the user if the beer was registered successfully and also in case of an error.

+4, Let's improve the user experience a bit, let's be able to sort the beers based on their price and alcohol precentage as well as let's allow the users to be able to search for beers through the already placed search bar.
+All of these features should work together.

+5, Let's develop a feature where the company can place orders for beer.
+Let's update the orders and the balance field accordingly, to ascending order first and if the right button is pressed again then in descending order.
+Let's check for potential rank ups, if the companies balance reaches 300 000 than the rank should change to "advanced_costumer" and above 1 000 000 it should change to trusted regular.

-6, The in the backend side, the index.js also includes an incomplete feature, we want our site to have a limit to how many requests it as allowed to handle at a time, currently this limit is capped at 100, let's complete this feature where the server will only take 100 requests/minute.
+6, The in the backend side, the index.js also includes an incomplete feature, we want our site to have a limit to how many requests it is allowed to handle at a time, currently this limit is capped at 100, let's complete this feature where the server will only take 100 requests/minute.
 Try to track how many requests have came in so far and be sure to reset it after every minute.
-If the server receives more requests than the limit than immidietly send back an error message, signalling that too much requests came in.
+If the server receives more requests than the limit then immidietly send back an error response, signalling that too many requests came in.
 Use middleweres for this task.
 The previous developper unfortunetly left some hard to understand code behind, can you make it more readable?